AlexKnowsIt/time_tracker/README.md

 ## Overview

-This is a currently developed Django project that aims to provide simple input of multiple user data and shows them inside an Javascript Dashboard to the specific user.
+This is a Django project that aims to provide simple planning and tracking of multiple user data and shows them inside an Javascript Dashboard to the specific user.
+We're using Djano REST-Framework in addition to an implementation of chart.js for data visualization and fullcalendar.io for displaying and editing Events in our planner tool.
-Our current focus is on implementing the data science behind the output of the dashboard before we want to enable a REST API and a Shell Script to submit directly to the server.
+We build this upon the idea of user customization in mind.
+With the implemented REST-APIs you can add your own software to the server to track your hours or synchronize events.
+If you have a solution that can be used by others as well we're happy if you share your solution via a pull request.

+## Usage

+As every django project just clone the repository and enable your hosting settings in wsgi.
+For development purposes after downloading use the commands python manage.py migrate followed by python manage.py runserver (or on Linux use python3 instead).

 ## Contributing

-We are happy about any contributor and any issue that you can find so feel free to fork and open issues.
+We are happy about any contributions and any issue that you can find so feel free to fork, open issues and help us by opening pull requests.

 ## Recommendations

 If you have recommendations for future features also let us know.
-Just write us a message or open an issue if it is something bigger.
+Just open an issue and we will give our best to implement them.

-### Credentials
+### To-Dos

-The Username for the superuser we created is admin with the password of admin.
-If you deploy this software to a server please change the password first.
+- Standard Values should be taken from calendar, so that differences can be applied instead of reqriting the planning by hand.
+- Filtering for API Calls for current user (full multi-user support)
+- Authentication for Calendar PUT API -> No changes without permission
+- REST-API to communicate with bash script and design own add-ons that can communicate via token with the server
+- AI to predict optimal workload for next day (maximize average between happiness and productivity)